 There are other instances where a larger number of individuals appear to be buried in a communal grave, usually what might be described as a 'Paupers Grave'.

-Mike Hardcastle has photographed the gravestones (several thousand) at Edgerton in order to make the Memorial Inscriptions available.
+The gravestones (several thousand) at Edgerton were photographed by the late Mike Hardcastle in order to make the Memorial Inscriptions available to family history researchers.
 Where the inscriptions are difficult to read in the photograph he has added a transcription.

-Whilst Mike retains the copyright to these photographs he has given the Society copies together with licence to publish them for the benefit of Family History Researchers.
+Whilst Mike retained the copyright to these photographs he gave the Society copies together with licence to publish them for the benefit of Family History Researchers.

 The images are now in the Society database.
 The Research team is currently able to provide copies whilst a programme is being developed which will enable Root Cellar visitors to search the image files, using similar criteria to that used for the burial records.

 NB: for copyright reasons, the photographing of Monumental Inscription Images on Root Cellar computer screens is not allowed.

 Edgerton Cemetery Layout and Monumental Inscriptions

 The layout and numbering scheme of the cemetery is not straightforward.
-Mike has prepared and alternative scheme and details can be found here.
+Mike prepared an alternative scheme and details can be found here.
 A method of cross reference to the burial records is under development by the society.

 Details that the Society Research Team can provide for Edgerton Burials & Memorial Inscriptions